Christian left: Consistent life ethic

 A related strain of thought is the (Catholic and progressive evangelical) consistent life ethic, which sees opposition to capital punishment, militarism, euthanasia, abortion and the global unequal distribution of wealth as being related.
-It is an idea with certain concepts shared by Abrahamic religions as well as Buddhists, Hindus, and members of other religions.
+It is an idea with certain concepts shared by Abrahamic religions as well as some Buddhists, Hindus, and members of other religions.
 The late Cardinal Joseph Bernardin of Chicago developed the idea for the consistent life ethic in 1983.
 Sojourners is particularly associated with this strand of thought.

 Liberation theology

 Liberation theology is a theological tradition that emerged in the developing world, primarily in Latin America.
 Since the 1960s, Catholic thinkers have integrated left-wing thought and Catholicism, giving rise to Liberation theology.
 It arose at a time when Catholic thinkers who opposed the despotic leaders in Southern and Central America allied themselves with the communist opposition.
 However, it developed independently of and roughly simultaneously with Black theology in the U.S. and should not be confused with it.
 The Congregation for the Doctrine of the Faith decided that while liberation theology is partially compatible with Catholic social teaching, certain Marxist elements of it, such as the doctrine of perpetual class struggle, are against Church teachings.